“It feels so true when I’m with you I’m free

 Several treasured family keepsakes were salvaged from the conflagration and painstakingly restored to an original sheen.
 Those include the old-fashioned stove on which Monica’s uncle used to cook chicharrones.
 That stove can be found in the restaurant’s foyer where it occupies a place of honor.
 Similarly, the main dining room showcases antique pressure cookers.
 Monica’s El Portal very much resembles a converted home, one in which cherished memories were built and shared by a loving family.
 There are a number of brightly lit dining rooms decorated with New Mexico style bric-a-brac and serviced by whirling ceiling fans.

-For my Kim, it doesn’t feel like home if she doesn’t order carne adovada at every New Mexican restaurant we visit.
+21 July 2019: For my Kim, it doesn’t feel like home if she doesn’t order carne adovada at every New Mexican restaurant we visit.
 Carne adovada may be the most comforting of New Mexico comfort food favorites.
 I can always tell how much she likes it by how much of it she shares with me.
 Two small spoonfuls means she liked Monica’s version quite a bit.
 From the smallish amount which crossed my lips, it’s easy to see why.
 Tender tendrils of wonderfully marinated pork will dance across your taste buds.
 Alas, as is the case with good carne adovada, there’s never enough.
+Carne adovada is available also for breakfast where it shares space on the plate with eggs and papitas.
+There aren’t many breakfasts in town as good.

-Monica’s feels like home concept includes homemade tortillas made fresh.
+21 July 2019: Monica’s feels like home concept includes homemade tortillas made fresh.
 That’s right–tortillas made on a comal, not prepared production line fashion by a machine.
 They’re thick and large with a picture-perfect pinto pony char.
 Whether you slather on some butter or use them as “spoons,” you’ll taste the difference.
-The sopaipillas are among the very best in the city and you don’t get just one.
+The sopaipillas are among the very best in the city and as mentioned in my paragraph about Monica’s dinners, you don’t get just one.
 With our two plates we were rewarded with six sopaipillas, four of which we took home.

-While other restaurants offering natillas as a dessert option may claim to prepare a cinnamony version, Monica’s puts them all to shame.
+21 July 2019: While other restaurants offering natillas as a dessert option may claim to prepare a cinnamony version, Monica’s puts them all to shame.
 These are the natillas to order if you love cinnamon a lot.
-The custard-like natillas are a bit on the thin side with abundant clumps, but from a flavor standpoint, they’re spot on, especially if you love, love, love cinnamon.
+The custard-like natillas are a bit on the thin side with abundant clumps, but from a flavor standpoint, they’re spot on, especially if you love, love, love cinnamon…and if you ask nicely, your server may even bring you a cinnamon shaker for you to add even more.

 Monica’s El Portal Restaurant feels like home.
 It truly is New Mexico true!